 Psychological diagnosis’ are usually made from a book called the Diagnostic and Statistical Manual (DSM).
 The DSM appears to have been thrown together with very little scientific research.
 Despite it being in its fifth edition there still remains a lot of controversy around it.
 See the article on Psychology Todays website for more information on this by clicking here.

 Kat Heydon writes a wonderful blog with the tag line 'Labels are for clothing……Labels are not for human beings!'
 She goes on to describe her personal experiences of being diagnosed with Borderline Personality Disorder.
 How Kat felt the medical profession treated for her label rather than for the underlying cause of her distress.
-How this left her feeling powerless, faulty and worthless.
-Eventually Kat did find support where she was heard without judgement and she was seen for more than her label, which was much more helpful to her.
+This left Kat feeling powerless, faulty and worthless.
+Eventually Kat did find support where she was heard without judgement and Kit was seen for more than her label, which was much more helpful to her.
 Her blog can be found by clicking here.

 Yet I would be loath to totally get rid of mental health diagnosis’.
-For some people it can feel a relief to be given a name for what they experiencing, it allows them to make more sense of it, as well as enabling them to get the support that they need.
-So although I do not like to medicalise someone's suffering, to some extent it can be helpful to a person.
+For some people it can feel a relief to be given a name for what they are experiencing, it allows them to make more sense of it, as well as enabling them to get the support that they need.
+So although I do not like to medicalise a persons suffering, to some extent it can be helpful.
 Yet with diagnosis also comes the danger of a person building their identity around a label, when in fact it is only a small part of who they are.
-As a counsellor my interest is working with the whole of the person and not just a medicalised label.
+As a counsellor my interest is working with the whole of a person and not just a medicalised label.

 So is the diagnosis of mental health really helpful?
 I do not feel that I can give a firm answer to this question.
 For some people it will be, for others it won't, or a person might find getting a diagnosis has some benefits as well as drawbacks.